 If any of these apply to you, a friend or relative, Perazzo Law recommends you read the text below:

-Perazzo Law knows from car accident litigation experience that cars, trucks, motorcycles, or any other motor vehicles do not change lanes on their own, unless a tire blows out or another mechanical flaw leads to the vehicle abruptly changing lanes while driving along a Florida highway or Miami street.
+In Miami, Perazzo Law knows from car accident litigation experience that cars, trucks, motorcycles, or any other motor vehicles do not change lanes on their own; unless a tire blows out or another mechanical flaw leads to the vehicle abruptly changing lanes while driving along a Florida highway or Miami street.
 Most often or not, motor vehicles change lanes because the operator or the vehicle maneuvers into another lane that me be occupied or have another vehicle approaching that lane at a very high speed.
 When vehicles change lanes abruptly on Miami Roadway or streets, the chances of an accident are high, especially if any of the safety rules or tips listed below apply: